fiatdao/fiat-ui/README.md

 1. Run the graph node with `cargo run -p graph-node --release -- --postgres-url postgresql://graph-node:let-me-in@localhost:5432/graph-node --ethereum-rpc mainnet:http://localhost:8545 --ipfs 127.0.0.1:5001 --fork-base https://api.thegraph.com/subgraphs/id/`.

 1. Change the deploy script before running to deploy a fork.
-Comment out L46, uncomment L52 to run the subgraph fork.
+Comment out L46, uncomment L52 to deploy a subgraph fork.

+1. Change the `startBlock` in `config/mainnet.json` to the current block number to reduce the amount of blocks your local node has to index.
+See recently mined blocks [here on etherscan](https://etherscan.io/blocks)

 1. Deploy the FIAT subgraph to your local graph node.
 First we give the `deploy.sh` script permissions to execute, then run it by doing
     ```sh